biojava/biojava.github.io/_wikis/Dazzle:deployment_google_app_engine.md

 -   write your comment here ...

-It would be nice to see a picture of how the eclipse project should look after all the imports/moving of code.
+Below is a screenshot of an eclipse project layout after successfully following the above instructions.

 ![Caption](eclipseProject.png "Caption")